Towards Better Understanding of User Satisfaction in Open-Domain Conversational Search: Related Work

-Since existing dialogue systems can not yet generate high-quality dialogue data competently, human-to-human~\cite{vtyurina2017exploring}, especially Wizard-of-Oz paradigm~\cite{kelley1984iterative} has attracted greater attention in recently years.
-In the Wizard-of-Oz paradigm, two participants are involved in the dialogue.
-One plays the role of a user who addresses his or her specific information needs by engaging in a dialogue with a wizard agent.
-The other plays the role of a wizard agent who imitates to be an intelligent system in the backend of the dialogue system and answers the user's questions by seeking for relevant information in a given documents set.
+Since existing dialog systems can not yet generate high-quality dialog data competently, human-to-human~\cite{vtyurina2017exploring}, especially Wizard-of-Oz paradigm~\cite{kelley1984iterative} has attracted greater attention in recent years.
+In the Wizard-of-Oz paradigm, two participants are involved in the dialog.
+One plays the role of a user who addresses his or her specific information needs by engaging in a dialog with a wizard agent.
+The other plays the role of a wizard agent who imitates to be an intelligent system and answers the user's questions by seeking relevant information.

 The typical Wizard-of-Oz datasets contain Wizard of Wikipedia~\cite{dinan2018wizard}, MultiWOZ~\cite{budzianowski2018multiwoz}, Topical-Chat~\cite{gopalakrishnan2019topical} and WISE~\cite{ren2021wizard}.
-However, none of these datasets satisfies the \textit{real-life} property, and their user information needs are assigned directly to users by organizers.
-In Wizard of Wikipedia, organizers collect conversation requests via crowdsourcing platform.
-Organizers define task-oriented conversational information need based on ontology in MultiWOZ.
-While in Topical-Chat, some of Washington Post articles and shortened Wikipedia lead sections about the top 3 entities are directly assigned to both user and agent, prompting them to engage in a series of chit-chats with interchangeable identities.
-The WISE dataset, as the most similar Wizard-of-Oz dataset to ours, also contains agent search behaviors, but their user information needs are distilled from the search logs of a commercial search engine and assigned to the users, rather than being naturally generated by themselves.
+However, none of these datasets satisfies the \textit{authenticity} property since their user information needs are assigned directly to users by organizers.
+In Wizard of Wikipedia, organizers collect conversation requests via a crowdsourcing platform.
+Task-oriented conversational information need is defined based on an ontology in MultiWOZ.
+While in Topical-Chat, the selected Washington Post articles and shortened Wikipedia lead sections about the top entities are directly assigned to both user and agent, prompting them to engage in a series of chit-chats with interchangeable identities.
+The WISE dataset, as the most similar Wizard-of-Oz dataset to ours, also contains agent search behaviors.
+However, their user information needs are distilled from the search logs of a commercial search engine and assigned to the users, rather than being naturally generated by themselves.